Long Sequence Hopfield Memory: Discussion and Future Directions

-While we have utilized a generalization of the fixed-point capacity for sequence memory, this is not the only notion of capacity one could consider.
-In other studies of MHNs, instead of considering stability as the probability of staying at a fixed point, researchers quantify the probability that the network will reach a fixed point within a single transition \cite{ramsauerHopfieldNetworksAll2021a, demircigilModelAssociativeMemory2017a, lucibello2023exponential}.
+While we have focused on a generalization of the fixed-point capacity for sequence memory, this is not the only notion of capacity one could consider.
+In other studies of MHNs, instead of considering stability as the probability of staying at a fixed point, researchers quantify the probability that the network will reach a fixed point within a single transition \cite{ramsauerHopfieldNetworksAll2021a, demircigilModelAssociativeMemory2017a,lucibello2023exponential}.
 This approach allows one to quantify noise-robustness and the size of each memory's basin of attraction \cite{mceliece1987capacity}.
 More broadly, one could consider other definitions of associative memory capacity not addressed here, including those that depend only on network architecture and not on the assumption of a particular learning rule \cite{knoblauch2010memory,zv2022capacity}.
 However, as compared to the relatively simple analysis that is possible for the fixed-point capacity of a Hopfield network using a Hebbian learning rule, analyzing these alternative notions of capacity in nonlinear networks can pose significant technical challenges \cite{zv2021activation,zv2022capacity,monasson1995weight}.

-There has been a renewed interest in storing sequences of memories not just within biological systems. \citet{steinberg2022associative} proposed a novel approach to store sequences in Hopfield networks.
-By using vector-symbolic architectures to bind each pattern to its temporal order in the sequence, the network can store an entire sequence as a single attractor.
-However, this model suffers from the same capacity issues as the Hopfield Network, and could be extended using nonlinear interaction functions for better capacity and more robust recall. \citet{herron2022robust} investigated an alternative mechanism for robust sequence recall within complex systems more broadly.
-Instead of modulating the input into neurons, they propose a way to reduce crosstalk by directly modulating interactions between neurons.

 In this work, we limited ourselves to theoretical analysis of discrete-time networks storing binary patterns.
 An important direction for future research would be to go beyond the Gaussian theory in order to develop accurate predictions of the Exponential \DenseNet\ capacity.
-There are also many potential avenues for extending these models and methods, including to continuous-time networks, continuous-valued patterns, computing capacity for correlated patterns, testing different weight functions, and examining different network topologies.
+There are also many potential avenues for extending these models and methods to continuous-time networks, continuous-valued patterns, computing capacity for correlated patterns, testing different weight functions, and examining different network topologies.
+Finally, we hope to take inspiration from the recent resurgence of RNNs in long sequence modeling to use this model for real-world tasks \cite{gu2021efficiently, orvieto2023resurrecting}.